rpgreview/papersandpaychecks/pnp.md

 A collection of non-player characters is offered as the third chapter, broken up according to profession and across various levels of ability.
 These can serve as example characters whom The Boss can introduce to a storyline, or, if the player is in a hurry, a quick template to introduce a new player-character to the game.
 For those familiar with such things this is the equivalent of a "Monster Manual".

 The fourth chapter is The Boss book.
 It's full of advice on what it means to take up the role of moderator, adjudicator, narrator, director, and performer of the non-player characters.
 It also provides valuable information on setting, scenario, and episode design, along with ideas for the physical gaming environment.

-The final chapter is an entire season of *Papers and Paychecks*, consisting of five episodes designed for beginner characters as they make their way into their first serious job.
-The episodes can be run independently, but are most enjoyable when the first links between them are brought together.

-The book concludes with a set of supplementary appendices; a collection of source material from which a Boss can delve into and develop their own project scenarios, some charts and tables for game play in summary, a business organisation chart, a *Dramatis Personae* chart for the Boss to keep track of NPCs during a session, and a résumé (a.k.a. character sheet) for major characters.
+The final chapter is a scenario of *Papers and Paychecks*, originally authored authored by Dan L'Estrange, and contains a variety of intra-party conflicts whilst simultaneously dealing with the increasingly loathesome suggestions of a powerful manager.
+The book concludes with a set of supplementary appendices; a collection of source material from which a Boss can delve into and develop their own project scenarios, some charts and tables for game play in summary, and a résumé (a.k.a. character sheet) for major characters.

-At the end of the day however, the main purpose of "Papers and Paychecks" is enjoyment.
+At the end of the day however, the main purpose of *Papers and Paychecks* is enjoyment.
 Consider this "Rule 0" of the game.
 If the game is not enjoyable then something has gone wrong and it needs to be addressed.
 It doesn't have to be *fun*, as such, to use the etymological sense i.e., foolish.
 Players as well as characters can have their own assumptions challenged, and things will not always go well for their characters (indeed, in *Papers & Paychecks* they can go very badly indeed).
 But rather it will give "enjoyment" and the act of exploring the shared imaginary space of a fictional universe that is like many of our own lives turned "up to eleven" will be provide entertainment, amusement, and perhaps even a little bit of insight.

 This game has a set of rules that is heavily inspired by the principles of 'playable realism'.
 The rules are sufficiently simple, even 'rules-light' in comparison to some monstrosities that have seen the light of day, but also provide a sense of realism, or at least verisimilitude.
-Quite obviously, given the origins of the cartoon in Advanced Dungeons & Dragons (TM), one would not be surprised to see a significant influence by various editions of that game in this design.
+Quite obviously, given the origins of the cartoon in *Advanced Dungeons & Dragons* (TM), one would not be surprised to see a significant influence by various editions of that game in this design.
+Unsurprisingly, the game mechanics owe a great deal to the D20 game system, and indeed to a large extent it would have been somewhat improper if that credit wasn't made given the lineage.

 Nevertheless, as with many other games, If a situation arises that is not covered in the rules, The Boss should make a fast decision to continue play and if necessary the players can all revisit the situation outside of play.
 Consider this "Rule 1" - The Boss Rule.
 All rules in this book are subject to the whim of The Boss.

 By way of conclusion, a couple of other matters of note must be raised.
 This game does deal with situations that are obviously more contemporary, but with also 'adult concepts' (after all, it involves playing the role of adult characters) and is recommended for mature readers.
 Circumstances should not arise involving the massacre an orc extended family with fire and sword, but it might involve a flirtatious and somewhat inebriated co-worker at an office party.
 Make of that what you will.
 It also means that occassionally Anglo-Saxon words for profanities will be used; Norman-French words, of course, are noble, educated, and never there profane, peasant.
 To rewrite George Carlin; "feces, urine, copulate, vagina, fellator, mater-copulator, and teats".